odie5533/WarcMiddleware/README.md

 WarcMiddleware
 ==============
-WarcMiddleware is an addon for the Python web crawler Scrapy that saves a mirror of a website to a Web ARChive (WARC) file (ISO 28500).
+WarcMiddleware is library that lets users save mirror backups of websites to their computer.
+It is an addon for the Python web crawler Scrapy that saves web server transactions (requests and responses) into a Web ARChive (WARC) file (ISO 28500).
+The transactions can then be played back or viewed, similar to using Archive.org's WayBackMachine.
+The WARC format is a standard method of saving these transactions.

 There are two ways to use WarcMiddleware: (1) as a replacement ClientFactory or (2) as a DownloaderMiddleware.
 The former is recommended.
 As a ClientFactory,